 - Put one or two seashells in the water/vinegar mixture

-- Let the shells soak in the mixture at least 5 minutes.
+- Let the shells soak in the mixture for at least 5 minutes.

 - Remove from liquid and let dry on paper towels

-When dry, the grandkids can glue them onto their painted canvas ocean.
-Inspiration: Summer Sensory Bin
+When dry, the grandkids can glue them onto their painted ocean canvas.

 Step #3 is making a coral reef and putting the entire project together.